Here are a few new twists on 1,000-meter repeats.

 Don’t get me wrong — these standard track sessions are all great workouts, but they’re rather monotonous, and more often than not they’re not very race-specific, either, as many age-groupers head to the track and start hammering out intervals as hard as they can from the get-go.

-One of my favorite, not-so-boring, keep-yourself-in-check workouts I like to assign to my athletes is repeat kilometers, or Ks.
-Depending on the training focus of the athlete and where he or she is at in the training cycle, Ks can take many different forms:
+One of my favorite, not-so-boring workouts I like to assign to my athletes is repeat kilometers, or Ks in runner-speak.
+Depending on the training focus of the athlete and where he or she is at in the training cycle, Ks can take many different forms and achieve a variety of different ends:

 * Cruise Ks: A close cousin of the tempo run, cruise intervals are essentially a sustained effort broken into smaller chunks with a short recovery period between repetitions.
 A bunch of one thousand meter reps (2-1/2 laps of the track) are a great way to get in some lactate threshold work without totally destroying yourself.
 Cruise intervals are an effective early-season strength workout for 5K-10K runners and an excellent alternative to the tempo run for half marathoners and marathoners.
-A sample cruise interval workout using Ks is 10 x 1K @ half-marathon pace w/30-60 seconds recovery.
+A sample cruise interval workout using Ks is 10 x 1K @ half-marathon pace (or a touch faster) with 30-60 seconds recovery between reps.

 * Race-pace Ks: Exactly as the name implies, these Ks are runs at goal race-pace with 1:00 recovery between reps.
 This is a great workout to run about 10 days out from a goal 5K or 10K to give you the confidence that you’re ready to roll on race day.
-An example of a race-specific workout using Ks is 5 x 1K @ 5K race pace w/1:00 recovery between reps, or 8 x 1K at 10K race pace w/1:00 recovery between reps.
+An example of a race-specific workout using Ks is 5 x 1K @ 5K race pace with 1:00 recovery between reps, or 8 x 1K at 10K race pace with 1:00 recovery between reps.

 * Alternating Ks: These Ks will keep you on your toes!
 Performing a session of 1-kilometer repeats alternating between two to to three different paces is a great (and fun!) way to stress a few systems in the same workout.
-For example, rather than doing a standard session of 8 x 1K @ 10K pace with 2:00 recovery between reps (still a great workout!), perform 8 x 1K, alternating between 5K pace and half marathon pace with 2:00 recovery after the 5K-pace intervals and 1:00 after the half-marathon-pace efforts.
-Or, try three sets of 3 x 1K with the first rep at half-marathon pace (followed by 1:00 recovery), the second at 10K pace (2:00 recovery), and the last at 5K pace.
-For marathoners and half marathoners, 12-16 x 1K alternating between marathon pace and half-marathon pace with a short rest (30-60 seconds) is a great way to improve your fatigue resistance and develop a sense of race rhythm.
+For example, rather than doing a standard session of 8 x 1K @ 10K pace with 2:00 recovery between reps (still a great workout!), perform 8 x 1K, alternating between 5K pace and half marathon pace with 2 to 3 minutes recovery after the 5K-pace intervals and 1 to 2 minutes after the half-marathon-pace efforts.
+Or, try three to four sets of 3 x 1K with the first rep at half-marathon pace (followed by 1:00 recovery), the second at 10K pace (2:00 recovery), and the last at 5K pace, followed by 3-4 minutes recovery.
+For marathoners and half marathoners, 12-16 x 1K alternating between marathon pace and half-marathon pace with a short rest (30-60 seconds) between reps is a great way to improve your fatigue resistance and also develop a better sense of race rhythm.

 Remember, variety is the spice of life.
 It’s also the key to a sound training plan.